ANU-RSES-Education/EMSC-2022/ServerID.md

 The https config failed today (expired) and it may be necessary to reboot to get it working again.

 2020.09.15 - Taken offline
+2021.02.14 - Restore for 2021 with new IP, new droplet.
+This completely removes all history & logins etc